ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

 This document specifies methods for encrypting and obfuscating IP addresses for privacy-preserving storage, logging, and analytics.
-These encrypted addresses enable data analysis while protecting user privacy, addressing concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring.
+These encrypted addresses enable data analysis while protecting user privacy from third parties without key access, addressing data minimization concerns raised in {{!RFC6973}}.

 Three concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption, while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
 All methods are reversible with the encryption key.